LogicMass621/LogicMass621/README.md

 - 👋 Hi, I’m @LogicMass621
 - 👀 I’m interested in making python games
-- 🌱 I’m currently learning how to simulate gravity in games
+- 🌱 I’m currently trying to learn java
+- I'm currently collaborating on coding a python game

 <!---
 LogicMass621/LogicMass621 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.